Computer-Progress/api/CONTRIBUTING.md

 Follow those steps:

+1. Comment in the issue you are going to work, if there is no issue, create one describing the problem you are solving.
 1. Fork the repository.
+1. Make a pull request to this repository as a draft, look this [tutorial](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
 1. Make your changes in the forked repository.
-1. Make a pull request to this repository.
+1. When done with the changes, mark the PR as ready for review and call the attention of the reviwer by commenting on the pull request.